aekazakov/genome-depot/admin.md

 ## System status

 The Tasks and Clusters buttons in the menu of administration panel pages show the number of running clusters and the number of currently active tasks in red circles.
 These numbers should be either 0 or 1.
 The number on the Tasks button is 1 if there is a task currently running and 0 if there is no such task.
-The number on the Clusters button is 1 if GenomeDepot cluster is up or 0 if there is no running cluster.
+The number on the Clusters button is 1 if the GenomeDepot cluster is up or 0 if there is no running cluster.
 If this number is larger than 1, additional Django Q clusters have been started.
 Running several clusters is potentially dangerous for the data integrity and should be avoided.

 ## Tools page